The Atlantic Companion · Wild Atlantic Way · Galway

 A 3,000-year-old semicircular stone fort perched on a 100m sea cliff on Inis Mór's south coast.
 Three concentric walls and a chevaux-de-frise of upright stones.
 No barriers at the cliff edge — lie down and crawl to look over.
 One of the great archaeological sites of Atlantic Europe.

-Good to know · OPW visitor centre at Kilmurvey. €5 adult.
+Good to know · OPW visitor centre at Kilmurvey — check current ticket prices and opening hours before visiting.
 1km uphill walk to the fort.
 Allow 2 hours total.
-Closed 24-26 Dec.

 Drive